Expensify/App/docs/articles/new-expensify/billing-and-subscriptions/Billing-page-coming-soon.md

 - Whether you’re using the Expensify Visa® Commercial Card
 - Active members

 An active member is anyone who chats, creates, submits, approves, reimburses, or exports a report in Expensify in any given month.
-This includes Copilots and automated settings.
+This includes Copilots and automatic actions by Concierge.

 ## Collect vs Control plan